 Hello,

-At the beginning of your story, you say that you had asked yourself the question of importing your van.
+At the beginning of your story, you say that you had wondered about importing your van.

 What made you change your mind?

-The little information I have gleaned so far (I am at the preliminary project stage…) suggests a transit for around 4000 €.
-But I imagine that the customs formalities are restrictive and that is why the first destination would be Quebec in order to better understand what we are being asked to do.
+The little information that I have gleaned so far (I am at the preliminary project stage ...) suggests a transit for around 4000 €.
+But I imagine that the customs formalities are binding and that is why the first destination would be Quebec in order to better understand what we are asked.

 In any case, well done for your blog and all this very useful info.